jingandzhang/jing-zhang-2022/content/home/projects.md

 # This file represents a page section.
 headless: false

-active = false  # Activate this widget? true/false
+# Activate this widget? true/false
+active: false

 # Order that this section appears on the page.
 weight: 65